Kistimaat

 Kistimaat (কিস্তিমাত) is a 2014 Bangladeshi action film directed by Ashiqur Rahman and produced by Tiger Media Limited and The Abhi Pictures.
-The film features Arifin Shuvoo and Achol Akhe in lead roles while Misha Sawdagor plays the main antagonist in the film.
+The film features Arifin Shuvoo and Achol Akhe in lead roles while Misha Sawdagor plays the role of Lion Robi.
 The film is about a police officer and his fight against corruption.
 The film was released on Eid-ul-Adha, 6 October 2014, and was a commercial success.

 Plot

 The story is about Durjoy (Arifin Shuvoo), a ruthless and arrogant police officer who does what he believes is right.
 Piya is attracted to him (Achol) and thinks Durjoy is a gangster but still has a soft spot for him in her heart.
 One day, Lion Robi (Misha Sawdagor), a leader of a big organized crime syndicate tries to strike a deal with Durjoy but fails as Durjoy insults him.
 Raged in anger, Lion Robi promises to make Durjoy's life difficult and destroy the structure of the Police force.

 Both Durjoy and Piya, are unable to express their love to each other until one day, when Lion Robi's brother Tiger Robi enters the love story and tries to marry Piya forcefully.
 Knowing that, Durjoy rages in anger, and mercilessly Kills Tiger Robi.
 After finding out about the death of his brother, Lion Robi vows to kill Durjoy and begins by killing Durjoy's allies in the police department.
 Before his death, the police commissioner reveals to Durjoy that his father was once a police commissioner until he got murdered by Lion Robi for not assisting in his illegal businesses.
 In the end of the film, Durjoy kills Lion Robi, and destroys all his illegal organizations.
 The film ends showing both Durjoy and Piya happily living their life.